 1. Cross stitch

-This is a very common stitch to fill in the outline of a letter.
-It is a type of sewing and a popular form of counted-thread embroidery wherein X-shaped stitches in a tiled, raster-like structure form an initial.
+Cross stitch is a very common approach (stitch) to fill in the outline of a letter.
+It is considered a type of sewing and a popular form of counted-thread embroidery wherein X-shaped stitches in a tiled, raster-like structure form an initial.

 The stitcher counts threads on a segment of even fabric in each direction just so the stitches are similar in shape, size, and appearance.